‘Il Palio” is a bi-annual cultural extravaganza in the picturesque Tuscan city of Siena.

 The Corteo Storico is an extravagant procession, commemorating the ancient institutions, customs and greatness of the Republic of Siena.

 A formally choreographed triumphal march transmitting centuries of festivity, joy and splendour before every Palio, since the inception of the races.
-Special attention is given to the participating Contrade forming the main portion of the parades pageantry.
+Special attention is given to the participating Contrade forming the main portion of the pageantry of the parade.

 Leaving the square, the procession winds down crowded streets following a route which consists of Via del Capitano, Piazza Postieri, Via San Pietro, Via della Casato Sopra and Via della Casato Sotto where they join with other parade members.

-The sumptuous parade enters Piazza del Campo upon the first toll of the bell (the “Sunto”) on the Torre di Mangia.
+The sumptuous parade enters Piazza del Campo upon the first toll of the “Sunto” the bell of the Torre di Mangia.

-Pairs of flag-bearers (‘sbandietori’) form the seventeen contrade stop around the piazza performing the “sbandierate” in synchrony with drummers.
+Pairs of sbandietori, flag-bearers, form the seventeen contrade stop around the piazza performing the “sbandierate” in synchrony with drummers.

 Eye-catching exhibitions of flag-waving which culminate by throwing the flags.